roehling/postsrsd/doc/packaging.rst

 PostSRSd has gained a few external dependencies with its 2.0 rewrite, and it uses the CMake FetchContent_ module to manage those.
-By default, PostSRSd will download the sources of its dependencies at configure time, build them, and link them statically into the executable.
+By default, PostSRSd will look for installed system libraries and fall back to downloading the sources of its dependencies at configure time, building them, and linking them statically into the executable.

-Starting with CMake 3.24, it is possible to tweak this process and use system libraries by passing ``-DFETCHCONTENT_TRY_FIND_PACKAGE_MODE=ALWAYS`` to the CMake invocation.
+For self-contained builds, you may want to pass the additional CMake options ``-DFETCHCONTENT_FULLY_DISCONNECTED -DFETCHCONTENT_TRY_FIND_PACKAGE_MODE=ALWAYS`` to make sure that no attempts to download anything are made.

 .. _FetchContent: https://cmake.org/cmake/help/latest/module/FetchContent.html